orkes-io/docs/docs/reference-docs/system-tasks/event.md

 * Azure Service Bus (type: azure)
 * Kafka (type: kafka)

-All of these requires additional configuration to enable connectivity.
+All of these require additional configuration to enable connectivity.

 ## Definitions